wacncontent/CustomizeTool/removeCommentOutput2/includes/mobile-services-android-test-starting-with-data.md

     You can restart the app to see that the changes were persisted to the database in Azure.
 You can also examine the database using the Azure Management portal:  the next two steps do this to view the changes in your database.

-4. In the [Azure Management Portal](https://manage.windowsazure.cn/), click manage for the database associated with your mobile service.
+4. In the [Azure classic portal](https://manage.windowsazure.cn/), click manage for the database associated with your mobile service.

     ![](./media/mobile-services-dotnet-backend-windows-store-dotnet-get-started-data/manage-sql-azure-database.png)

-5. In the Azure Management Portal execute a query to view the changes made by the Windows Store app.
+5. In the Azure classic portal execute a query to view the changes made by the Windows Store app.
 Your query will be similar to the following query but use your database name instead of `todolist`.

         SELECT * FROM [todolist].[todoitems]